Invest Smarter by Understanding Style Classification

 A Multitrillion Dollar Issue

-The views expressed are the views of Fred Alger Management, Inc. and Alger Management Ltd. (together with their affiliated entities “Alger”) as of August 2019.
+The views expressed are the views of Fred Alger Management, LLC and Alger Management Ltd. (together with their affiliated entities “Alger”) as of August 2019.
 Alger has used sources of information which it believes to be reliable; however, this publication is not intended to be and does not constitute investment advice.
 These views are subject to change at any time and they do not guarantee the future performance of the markets, any security, or any funds managed by Alger.
 References to or implications regarding the performance of an individual security or group of securities are not intended as an indication of the characteristics or performance of any specific sector, industry, security, group of securities, or a portfolio and are for illustrative purposes only.

 Investing in the stock market involves gains and losses and may not be suitable for all investors.
 Growth stocks tend to be more volatile than other stocks as the prices of growth stocks tend to be higher in relation to their companies’ earnings and may be more sensitive to market, political and economic developments.
 Investment return and principal value of an investment will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Technology companies may be significantly affected by competition, innovation, regulation, and product obsolescence, and may be more volatile than the securities of other companies.
 Past performance is not indicative of future performance.
 Investors whose reference currency differs from that in which the underlying assets are invested may be subject to exchange rate movements that alter the value of their investments.

 The S&P 500 Index is an unmanaged index generally representative of the U.S. stock market without regard to company size.
 The S&P Composite 1500 is an unmanaged index that covers approximately 90% of the U.S. market capitalization.
 The Russell 1000® Growth Index is an unmanaged index designed to measure the performance of the largest 1000 companies in the Russell 3000 Index with higher price-to book ratios and higher forecasted growth values.
 The Russell 2000 Growth Index is an unmanaged index generally representative of common stocks designed to track performance of small -capitalization companies with greater than average growth orientation.
 The Russell 3000 ® Growth Index is an unmanaged index designed to measure the performance of those Russell 3000 ® Index companies with higher price-to-book ratios and higher forecasted growth values.
 The indices presented are provided for illustrative purposes, reflect the reinvestment of dividends and do not assess fees and expenses that would have the effect of reducing returns.
 Investors cannot invest directly in any index.
-The index performance does not represent the returns of any portfolio advised by Fred Alger Management, Inc. and actual client results might differ materially than the indices shown.
+The index performance does not represent the returns of any portfolio advised by Fred Alger Management, LLC and actual client results might differ materially than the indices shown.
 Comparison to a different index might have materially different results than those shown.

 Frank Russell Company (“Russell”) is the source and owner of the trademarks, service marks and copyrights related to the Russell Indexes.
 Russell® is a trademark of Frank Russell Company.
 Neither Russell nor its licensors accept any liability for any errors or omissions in the Russell Indexes and / or Russell ratings or underlying data and no party may rely on any Russell Indexes and / or Russell ratings and / or underlying data contained in this communication.
 No further distribution of Russell Data is permitted without Russell’s express written consent.
 Russell does not promote, sponsor or endorse the content of this communication.